ecruzmango/366_final_project/README.md

-# Phishing Project Report: Amazon Credential and Credit Card Theft
+# Phishing Project Report: Amazon Credential Theft

 ## How to run the project